-Students must obtain a Transfer Evaluation Request form from Northwest Indian College, Office of Admissions, complete the form and return it to the Office of Admissions.
+Students must obtain a Transfer Evaluation Request form from Northwest Indian College, Office of Admissions, or online through JICs, complete the form and return it to the Office of Admissions.
 The form must indicate the student's program of study; should the student change programs, a new evaluation may be needed since credits may transfer differently depending on the degree program.